bonitasoft/bonita-doc/md/create-your-first-project-with-the-engine-apis-and-maven.md

 ## Example of a client program

-In this example, a user interacts with a Bonita BPM process by choosing actions from a command-line client program written in Java.
+In this example, a user interacts with a Bonita process by choosing actions from a command-line client program written in Java.

 The user can choose one of the following actions: